NavyaG-lab/Tech-writer/squad/data-hero.md

 ## Tips

-An issue has come to your attention via a slack channel, an alarm, or monitoring dashboards
+An issue has come to your attention via a Slack channel, an alarm, or monitoring dashboards

 ### User Questions
 If the issue is with how to do a specific task, point them in the right direction (docs/playbooks).
 It isn't necessarily your responsibility to help them do their work, but consider writing docs if you see the same question coming up.